 Narcolepsy is a chronic condition for which there's no cure.
 However, medications and lifestyle changes can help you manage the symptoms.
-Talking to others — family, friends, employer, teachers — can help you cope with narcolepsy.
+Support from others — family, friends, employer, teachers — can help you cope with narcolepsy.

 When to see a doctor

 The exact cause of narcolepsy isn't known.
 Genetics may play a role.
-Other factors, such as infection, stress or exposure to toxins, may contribute to the development of narcolepsy.
+Other factors, such as infection, may contribute to the development of narcolepsy.